robsmith100/sav/README.md

 # sav
 Javascript library to read .sav data files.

-*This is my first Javascript project, and my first GitHub submit, so I don't know what I'm doing yet!*
+This is my first Javascript project, and I'm marking it BETA until the files are organized correctly.
+Everything is subject to change.

+Credits to [GNU PSPP](https://www.gnu.org/software/pspp/) for documenting most of the .sav file format.
+I reverse engineered a few missing specs, such as extreme length string vars.

 ## Motivation

-I'm experimenting with creation of a multi-platform desktop statistics tool using Electron.
-I need a way to read the records in a .sav file, so I can compute statistics on them.

-This library doesn't load all records into memory, since large files don't fit in memory.
-Opening a file will read only the metadata into memory.
-Then records are iterated through when requested.
-The file is kept open, and the record pointer can reset for another table scan if needed.
+I needed a way to analyze the records in a local .sav file, without opening the whole file into memory.
+The library only loads the metadata (see below) into memory.
+The records are enumerated upon request.
+If the file is kept open, the record pointer can be reset to the first record for another table scan if needed (excluding the need to re-parse the metadata).

 ## Metadata